Alex V. Levin, MD, MHSc, Chief, Pediatric Ophthalmology and Ocular Genetics Service

 Please try to arrive 30 minutes before your scheduled appointment time to register and complete paperwork.
 Patients arriving late may need to be rescheduled for another day.

-*Please be aware that the Ocular Genetics clinic has a 4 month waiting-list.
-Failure to cancel in a timely manner may delay your rescheduled re-appointment for another 4 months and prevent another patient in need of care from being seen.
+*Please be aware that the Ocular Genetics clinic has a waiting list of several months.
+Failure to cancel in a timely manner may delay your rescheduled re-appointment for many months and prevent another patient in need of care from being seen.

 Most patients will need eye drops to dilate the pupils, which take about 45 minutes to work.
 Dr. Levin and his colleagues will then examine the eyes again.
 Other things which may happen during your visit include:

-• Having specific tests performed in our Diagnostic Center
+• Additional tests performed in our Diagnostic Center

 • Meeting with our Ocular Genetic Counselor (Jenina Capasso)